 Plastic bags are not an ideal container to store Zinnia seeds, so use brown paper bags or envelopes instead.

 Before storing the seeds in a container, you must ensure they are completely dry.

 Generally, you can store Zinnia seeds without risking viability for almost four to five years.

 If you have different varieties of Zinnia, you shall use individual envelopes to store them separately.

 Meanwhile, you shall label the package’s name and date of harvest to keep track of the Zinnia variety.

-To protect the seed bag from any external wreckage, try to use a glass jar with a lid.
+Use a glass jar with a lid to protect the seed bag from any external wreckage.
 And place the seed container out of direct sunlight in a cool, dry place.